 The overall goal of DBT is to help a patient better regulate their emotions and thinking patterns.
 “Skills training” is one of the key components of dialectical behavior therapy.
-If yourself or a loved one are considering enrolling into treatment for your illness, here are three important skills you could learn to develop via multiple sessions of dialectical behavior therapy.
+If you or a loved one are considering enrolling in treatment for your illness, here are three important skills you could learn to develop via multiple sessions of dialectical behavior therapy.

 Becoming Less Judgmental